Venturing Into Pharmaceutical Business: A Wealth Management Perspective

 The Drug Development Process

 The route from identifying a potential drug to taking it to the market is complex.
-It demands significant investment, scientific expertise, knowledge of relevant regulations, and a great deal of time—often upwards of 10-12 years.
+It demands significant investment, scientific expertise, knowledge of relevant regulations, and much time—often upwards of 10-12 years.

 Profitability And Risk Factors